 Collars or Harnesses: What type of collar to use?
 I recommend using a harness.
 This puts the pressure of the pulling at the shoulders rather than the neck area.
 There are good collars like the halti head collar or the gentle leader.
 They also put the pressure at the shoulders but look like muzzles though.
 I like the Velcro harnesses that go under the shoulders and around rib cage.

 Treats: What type of dog treats do we give our pets?
 I like the natural ones.
 They do love their bully sticks.
 We use the 6” size.
 When it is down to the last inch-better throw away so is not swallowed completely.
+Our Cotons also love Himalayan Yak Chews.
+They come in different sizes so be sure to try to get the thinest possible ones.
+Now when these get down to about an inch left, just pop them in the microwave for about 1 minute.
+It will pop up in size and become brittle and will now break apart when chewed which the dogs love.
 Always wash hands after picking-up bones and treats since they carry natural bacteria.
 We never give rawhide or pig ears as a treat.
 Another good brand of treats are Natural Balance-they make several varieties which are all good.
 In the summer, take cookie sheet and line it with parchment paper.
 Take about a tablespoon of Greek plain yogurt and make little round balls about an inch apart from each other on the cookie sheet.
 Add about 1//2 teaspoon of peanut butter on top of the yogurt then dab a little more yogurt on top covering the peanut butter.
 Put the cookie sheet in the freezer.
 Once frozen, remove and place in zip-lock bag for the easiest summer snack, which your doggie will love.

 Toys: What are the best toys?
 We recommend offering several different textures and types of toys for your puppy to play with.
 Sometimes their favorite toy is a simple water bottle that you have just finished drinking.
 Remove the paper label, squeeze a little air out, and replace the top tightly.
 Once they start to break down the plastic bottle, just toss out and drink another one.
 While they are teething, offer them cold items, which will help sooth the swelling of the gums.
 Teething rings or even a frozen wet washcloth can help.
 Try not to let them chew on your toes or other body parts since you are now accepting this behavior.